omranisecurity/CacheBoom/README.md

 _For more examples, please refer to the [Documentation](https://github.com/omranisecurity/cacheboom/wiki)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Roadmap

-- [x] Added a simple test case for cache poisoning
+- [x] Basic cache poisoning test implemented
+- [x] Web Cache Deception detection coming soon
+- [ ] Implement `--output` flag for saving results
-- [ ] Advanced test cases for cache poisoning will be collected from various research papers and added soon
+- [ ] Add advanced cache poisoning tests from research literature
-- [ ] Web Cache Deception vulnerability detection will be added soon

 ## Contributing
+Contributions are welcome!
+If you have ideas, bug reports, or feature requests, please open an issue in the [GitHub Issues](https://github.com/omranisecurity/cacheboom/issues) section before submitting a pull request.
+This helps us discuss and track changes